CButterfield27/BO1GobblegumsMod/README.md

 * HUD assets must be precached before any player HUD is built.
 * Core threads last so they can call both helpers and HUD safely.

-All wiring stays inside the existing `_zombiemode.gsc` lifecycle—no changes to the base round or perk systems.
+All wiring stays inside the existing `_zombiemode.gsc` lifecycle?no changes to the base round or perk systems.

 ---